 “…by God’s power accept your share of suffering for the gospel.”
 2 Tim 1:8b

-Suffering that draws one to God’s heart was the number one criteria I used when I was recruiting the Kingdom Rice board.
-Each of the board member’s faith has been tested in the context of business, ministry, and more.
+Applied “heart-knowledge” that comes from “suffering for the gospel” was the number one criteria I used when I was recruiting the Kingdom Rice board.
+“Heart-knowledge” means that all members have been thoroughly discipled in the emotional life; their identities have all been put to the test where they work, live, and minister.
 Cumulatively, they have stood in the gap for minorities, refugees, Native Americans, and have been ridiculed, persecuted, criticized, and arrested, all for being the hands and feet of Jesus.
 So in our board meetings, no one talks from untested “theory.”
-This team represents the “dream team” to help steward all of KR’s relational and financial capital for the mission.
-So going from left to right, I am excited to introduce to you the Kingdom Rice board!
+Together, they are a creative, rooted, articulate, yet operationally competent band of people with a compassionate vision for “thy Kingdom come.”
+I feel so honored that God’s raised up such a board.
+Going from left to right, they are:

 What Steve appreciates about Sid: Sid so integrates his work with his worship.
 Plus, his awareness of using the same honor-shame framework that Kingdom Rice employs, but applying it to his venture capital work in non-Western areas of the world is amazing.
 We love playing R/B guitar together.